In today’s fast-paced world, finding time to work out can sometimes seem nearly impossible.

 However, while a personalized and effective workout in under 10 minutes sounds like a dream, you may wonder whether it’s too good to be true.

-This article provides an in-depth review of the CAROL bike to help you decide whether it’s worth purchasing.
+This article provides an in-depth and hands-on review of the CAROL bike to help you decide if it’s worth purchasing.

 Developed by scientists, the CAROL bike uses a relatively new exercise method called reduced exertion high intensity training (REHIT).